harshkailey/kailey_harsh_FIP/README.md

 3.3.
 SEO:
 Use semantic tags for better search engine optimization.
 Metadata for descriptions, keywords, and titles.
-3.4.
-Security:
-HTTPS protocol for secure browsing.
-CAPTCHA for form submissions to prevent spam.

 4. Website Structure
 4.1.
 Header:
 Logo and navigation bar.